sodadata/docs/soda-agent/secrets.md

 # Soda Agent extras
 *Last modified on {% last_modified_at %}*

-When you deploy a Soda Agent to a Kubernetes cluster in your cloud service provider environment, you need to provide a few essential values that the agent needs to connect to your Soda Cloud account (API keys), and connect to your data sources (data source login credentials) so that Soda can run data quality scans on the data.
+When you deploy a self-hosted Soda Agent to a Kubernetes cluster in your cloud service provider environment, you need to provide a few essential values that the agent needs to connect to your Soda Cloud account (API keys), and connect to your data sources (data source login credentials) so that Soda can run data quality scans on the data.

 As these values are sensitive, you may wish to employ the following strategies to keep them secure.